PPPDUD/pookynet/README.md

 ## Dataset
 PookyNET has a small dataset of 512x512 cropped cat photos at the `dataset/` folder.
 Each image has a machine-generated annotation file that's been manually reviewed and edited as needed.

-## Known issues
-All current versions of PookyNET struggle with correctly depicting Pooky's eyeballs; the issue is mostly fixed in versions >=1.3.
 ## License
 PookyNET  © 2026 by PPPDUD is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/